Springer hits 2 HRs to power Astros past Sanchez, Jays 12-2 (Jul 07, 2017) | FOX Sports

 Springer hits 2 HRs to power Astros past Sanchez, Jays 12-2 (Jul 07, 2017)

+TORONTO (AP) George Springer helped the Houston Astros pummel Aaron Sanchez early, then just kept on raking.

-TORONTO (AP) George Springer homered twice and tied a career high with five RBIs as Houston rocked Aaron Sanchez in his return from the disabled list, propelling the Astros to a 12-2 win over the Toronto Blue Jays on Friday night.
+Springer homered twice and tied a career high with five RBIs as Houston rocked Sanchez in his return from the disabled list, propelling the Astros to a 12-2 win over the Toronto Blue Jays on Friday night.

 Springer hit his 26th and 27th homers of the season, including a two-run shot off Sanchez (0-2) in the second inning.
 The All-Star outfielder had four hits, and the Astros improved their major league-leading record to 59-28.